navlalli/colour-soap-films/README.md

 # The colour of soap films

 This project shows how the colours exhibited by an illuminated soap film can be found by applying an interference relation derived for monochromatic waves at discrete wavelengths in the source.
-[Coherence effects on the colour of soap films]() provides a discussion of this method and its expected range of validity.
+[Coherence effects on the colour of soap films]() (submitted for publication) provides a discussion of this method and its expected range of validity.
 All variables and equations implemented in [`src/interference.py`](src/interference.py) are detailed in [Coherence effects on the colour of soap films]().

 The examples in [`src`](src) may be run using `python` with a conda environment created from [`conda-env.yml`](conda-env.yml):
 ```